-In 2023, the City of Brandon issued 83 Boil Water Maintenance Advisories and 19 extended Advisories to homes as a proactive measure while work was being completed on watermains in the effected area.
+In 2024, the City of Brandon issued 77 Boil Water Maintenance Advisories to homes as a proactive measure while work was being completed on watermains in the effected area.
+Of those advisories 35 were for water main repairs, 17 for engineering renewal projects, 12 for valve replacement, 8 for hydrant repairs and 5 for service line repairs in the distribution system.
 Each Boil Water Maintenance Advisory impacted small, isolated areas of the distribution system.